 RDMA advantages over TCP include low latency, high throughput, and low CPU usage.
-However, unlike TCP, RDMA needs a lossless network; i.e. there should be no packet loss due to buffer overflow at the switches [17].
-The RoCE protocol runs on top of UDP with a go-back N retransmission strategy that severely impacts performance if invoked.
-As such, RoCE requires Priority-based Flow Control (IEEE Std 802.1Q-2018, Clause 36 [18]) to ensure that no packet loss occurs in the data center network.
-Figure 15 show how RoCE service throughput decreases rapidly with an increase in the packet loss rate.
+However, unlike TCP, RDMA needs a lossless network; i.e. there should be no packet loss due to buffer overflow at the switches [18].
+The RoCE protocol runs on top of UDP with a go-back N retransmission strategy that severely impacts performance when retransmission is invoked.
+As such, RoCE requires Priority-based Flow Control (IEEE Std 802.1Q-2018, Clause 36 [19]) to ensure that no packet loss occurs in the data center network.
+Figure 19 from [20] shows how RoCE service throughput decreases rapidly with an increase in the packet loss rate.
 Loosing as little as one in one thousand packets decreases RoCE service performance by roughly 30%.